For Authors|For Editors|For Reviewers

 11. Corrections, Retractions and Editorial Expressions of Concern

-If the scientific information in an article is substantially undermined, it may be necessary for published articles to be retracted.
-Retraction articles are indexed and linked to the original article.
+If the scientific information in the article is substantially undermined, the published article may need to be retracted.
+The withdrawn article will be indexed and linked to the original article.

 Click to see details: Policy regarding corrections and retractions.